sockeqwe/AnnotatedAdapter/README.md

 # AnnotatedAdapter
 Sick of writing ViewHolder classes, inflate xml and distinguish ViewTypes in your adapters?
-Write less code with AnnotatedAdapter, an annotation processor for generating `RecyclerView` and `AbsListView` adapters.
-So no longer wirte ViewHolder classes, inflate xml layouts and lots of if-else and switch-case to bind the data to the view holder.
-AnnotatedAdpater generates that boilerplate code for you at compile time by annotation processing (not using reflections, so performance will be the same as handwritten).
+Write less code with AnnotatedAdapter, an annotation processor for generating `RecyclerView` and `AbsListView` adapters. *So you no longer have to wirte ViewHolder classes, inflate xml layouts and lots of if-else or switch-case to determine how to bind the data to the view holder by hand.
+AnnotatedAdpater generates that boilerplate code for you* at compile time by annotation processing (not using reflections, so performance will be the same as handwritten).

 # Best Practice
 An interface called `Binder` (see Usage) will be generated for each AnnoatedAdapter.
 Hence the following workflow is considered as best practice in android studio: